 In 2006, he founded Brandlhuber+ as an architecture office dedicated to the idea of collaboration with other practices, discplines, and individuals.

 Expanding on the idea of collaboration, he started the ongoing practice of Brandlhuber+ Emde, Burlon with built projects such as Brunnenstrasse 9 (Berlin, 2009), the Antivilla (Krampnitz, 2014), and St. Agnes (Berlin, 2015); currently working on LoBe, a mixed use housing project in Berlin, and a private art collection.
 Furthermore he is collaborating with Muck Petzet, working on the Tacheles project; Christian Kerez & Muck Petzet working on the Spreestudios; Michalski&Wagner on projects in Sicily and Sam Chermayeff on projects in Berlin.

 Arno Brandlhuber taught at several universities and colleges.

-From 2003 to 2017, he held the chair of architecture and urban research at the Academy of Fine Arts, Nuremberg and directed the nomadic masters program a42.org.
+From 2003 to 2017, he held the chair of architecture and urban research at the Academy of Fine Arts, Nuremberg and directed the a42.org nomadic masters program.

-He was a guest professor at several universities including TU Vienna, Harvard Graduate School of Design and others.
+He was a guest professor at several universities including TU Wien, Harvard Graduate School of Design, and others.

-Together they formulated the second chapter The Property Drama which premiered at he 2017 Chicago Architecture Biennial.
-The film provoked a vivid political discussion resulting in an ARCH+ issue on the topic of property and land tenure, as well as an travelling-exhibition starting in November 2018 at the V-A-I.
+Together they formulated the second chapter The Property Drama which premiered at the 2017 Chicago Architecture Biennial.
+The film provoked a vivid political discussion resulting in tan ARCH+ issue on the topic of property and land tenure, as well as an travelling-exhibition that started at the vai in November 2018.